oracle/okafka/connectors/README.md

 ```

 In the third terminal start the connector in either standalone (connect-standalone.sh) or distributed (connect-distributed.sh) mode by running the following command.
 The command below is connecting in standalone mode.
 If connecting is distributed mode replace the bat file with the connect-distributed.sh file.
+If you want to run the source
+connector replace the properties file below with the properties file for the source connector.

 ```bash
 bin/connect-standalone.sh config/connect-standalone.properties config/connect-TxEventQ-sink.properties